tobihagemann/docs/docs/desktop/encrypted-file-names.md

 ```

 While this increases security, it also makes it impossible to see the original file names and directory structure without decrypting them first.
-When you need to know the original name of a file (e.g. to restore an older version), you can use the "Decrypt file name" feature to decrypt the file name.
+When you need to know the original name of a file (e.g. to restore an older version), you can use the `Decrypt File Name` feature to decrypt the file name.

 ## Decrypting File Names {#decrypting-file-names}